(Video) In Pursuit of Happiness: a Teacher Resigns

 The Teacher’s Voice was founded as an experimental nonprofit hardcopy magazine on December 23, 2004.
 In 2007, during its first lifesaving reorganization, plans for 501(c) status and an online bookstore were tabled, and TTV went from a priced print magazine to available gratis online.
-It remains the joint effort of visiting educators, graduate students, contributors, and other volunteers; and it has been funded solely by the editor most years.
-For anyone interested in offering financial support (cash donations not accepted), please visit the newly opened bookstore.
+It remains the joint effort of visiting educators, graduate students, contributors, and other volunteers.

-From the editor: Clearly, The Teacher's Voice has an agenda.
-While TTV accepts a wide range of work, given pressing national and global events there is a sense of urgency when it comes to understanding public education, especially in low-income and working class communities.
-It is undeniable that negligently overcrowded schools with micromanaged teachers do not allow for unhurried healthy conversations that foster a natural love for learning and wholesome human development; teacher expertise and creativity are being replaced by mandated curriculums and prepping for standardized tests; teachers are under extreme pressure to deny their reality and fear speaking out; the abuse of teachers by many administrators is very real; teacher unions are being scapegoated and continue to lose ground; and an alarming number of highly regarded novice and veteran teachers quit every year.
-After eight years of receiving feedback from actively engaged educators, it is safe to say that government policies that neglect then dismantle neighborhood public schools to serve misguided political, private, and corporate interests are not the answer.
-Parents, students, and teachers have the right answers, especially when given all the facts and actual decision making power.
-The two theme issues currently in the works should address some of these concerns; who knows what direction TTV will take after their completion.
+While TTV accepts a wide range of work, given pressing national and global events, there is a sense of urgency when it comes to understanding public education, especially in low-income and working class communities.
+It is undeniable that underfunded overcrowded schools with micromanaged teachers do not allow for unhurried healthy conversations that foster a natural love for learning and wholesome human development; teacher expertise and creativity are being replaced by state mandated curriculums and prepping for standardized tests; teachers are under extreme pressure to deny their reality and fear speaking out; the abuse of teachers by many administrators is very real; teacher unions are being scapegoated and continue to lose ground; and an alarming number of highly regarded novice and veteran teachers quit every year.
+After nine years of receiving feedback from actively engaged educators, it is safe to say that government policies that neglect only to dismantle neighborhood public schools and fire teachers to serve misguided political, private, and corporate interests are not the answer.
+Parents, students, and teachers have the right answers, especially when given all the facts and actual decision-making power.
+Two planned hardcopy anthologies should address some of these concerns; see the introductory Race in U.S. Education .

 To get a better understanding of the issues, the magazine, and this project's overall intentions, explore the site.
 Please keep in mind that strong well-crafted submissions that call out and challenge any bias expressed by TTV are highy valued.
 Whatever your orientation, your most fearless and best writing is needed now more than ever.
 Please email email@example.com or firstname.lastname@example.org if you have any questions or concerns.
 Help occupy and shape this work in progress.